How To Make Baklava

 Baklava is one of those desserts that has a reputation for difficulty, but is actually surprisingly easy to make.
 I suspect this is because working with phyllo dough always seems tricky, but if you follow a few very simple tips, it’s really not — and the results are irresistible.
 Read on for how to make a pan of sticky, sweet, buttery, flaky, nutty baklava!

 Baklava is a dessert of the Middle East and Mediterranean, and it has numerous variations depending on the country of origin.
-Turkey, Syria, Lebanon, Greece, Jordan, Israel, Afghanistan, Georgia, Iran, Armenia, and many other countries and regions all have a variation of this pastry, which is made with buttered layers of phyllo dough and ground nuts (usually pistachio, walnuts, or almonds, or a combination) and covered in a sweet, often honeyed, syrup.
+Turkey, Syria, Lebanon, Greece, Jordan, Israel, Afghanistan, Georgia, Iran, Armenia, and many other countries and regions all have a variation of this pastry.
+It is typically made with buttered layers of phyllo dough and ground nuts, and covered in a sweet, often honeyed, syrup.
 Other flavorings include cinnamon, cloves, rose water, cardamon, clove, and orange rind.

 The thing that most often scares people away from making baklava is handling the tissue paper-like sheets of phyllo.
 It really isn’t that difficult, if you remember a few simple tips.